slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Plans are not static.

 Switch strategies a few times to get where you want to go.
-If problems shift faster than your rate of adaptation you loose.
+When problems shift faster than your rate of adaptation you loose.

 > *"At high tide the fish eats ants; at low tide the ants eat fish."
 -- vox populi*